Jerry-Shen0527/Jerry-Shen0527.github.io/content/authors/admin/_index.md

     # - course: PhD student in Computer Science
     #   institution: The University of Hong Kong
     #   year: 2024 -

+    - course: Ph.D. in Electrical and Electronic Engineering
+      institution: The Uniersity of Hong Kong
+      year: 2024 -

     - course: M.S. in Applied Mathematics
       institution: University of Science and Technology of China
       year: 2024
-    - course: B.S. in Physics
-      institution: University of Science and Technology of China
-      year: 2021

-    - course: B.E. in Computer Science (Dual)
+    - course: B.S. in Physics, B.E. in Computer Science (Dual)
       institution: University of Science and Technology of China
       year: 2021